 - Demand (how many partnerships you’ve already signed for that month)

 What do I really need?!

 - Managers or Agents?!
 An agent is a sale person – agents get you brand deals.
-Manager works with you on a daily basis on your brand’s longterm vision & works with the agent to make sure the deals/partnerships are in align with that vision.
+A manager works with you on a daily basis on your brand’s longterm vision & works with the agent to make sure the deals/partnerships are in alignment with that vision.
 Agents and managers work on commission.
 Agents can earn 10% in California.

 - Lawyer – read through contracts.
 Good to know what you’re signing.

 - Be Professional

 - Be responsive